gokyuzugokturk/igotek-nock-proxy/README.md

-Use this NOCK Prover for mining at goldenminer.net
+Use this NOCK Proxy for mining at goldenminer.net

 Video Tutorial: [https://youtu.be/CLJTqaLlNoA  ](https://youtu.be/HqnHdzbEjCc)
 Discord: https://discord.gg/w6GuBsWHQa